CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

-CivicActions HelpDesk team provides first response assistance to any users of the system.
+CivicActions Help Desk team provides first response assistance to any users of the system.
 Response time for external reporting of incidents through e-mail is one business day.
 Internal users are able to request support thought the same process or initiate the incident response workflow.
-Tickets created in the Jira (customer ticketing system) and GitLab (internal ticketing system) documents all details related to the incident to assist the incident response teams in handling the incident.
+Tickets created in the Jira (customer ticketing system) and GitLab (internal ticketing system) documents all details related to the incident to assist the Incident Response Teams in handling the incident.

 ### IR-8: Incident Response Plan